-Mrs Taylor, Business Studies Teacher
+Mrs Taylor, Teacher in charge of Business and ICT

 Design Technology and Art

 Qualification: GCSE Art and Design (Fine Art)

 Students will develop knowledge, understanding and skills relevant to their chosen title through practical, critical and contextual study, that encourages research of original works and practice.
 Students may work in any medium or combination of media.